arp242/ztpl/README.md

 TODO:

-- Proper coverage support, now that we can forked the parse package.
+- Proper coverage support.

 - Compile templates to Go code.
 Especially things like tight loops are surprisingly slow.

 - A template format tool, like the (unfinished) https://github.com/gotpl/gtfmt

-Alhough, maybe it makes more sense to use https://github.com/valyala/quicktemplate or https://github.com/a-h/templ
+Although, maybe it makes more sense to use https://github.com/valyala/quicktemplate or https://github.com/a-h/templ